Walt Bilicki

-Walt Bilicki (born May 1, 1936) is a former Canadian football player who played for the Winnipeg Blue Bombers and BC Lions as a center, guard, and linebacker.
+Walt Bilicki (born May 1, 1936) is a Canadian former professional football player who played for the Winnipeg Blue Bombers and BC Lions as a center, guard, and linebacker.
 Bilicki played for Winnipeg in the first five years of his career and then for BC in the final five years.
 He intercepted one pass as a linebacker, in 1964, when BC won the 52nd Grey Cup.
 He also played on Grey Cup winning teams for Winnipeg in 1958 and 1959.